mikewest/internetdrafts/prefixed-cookies/draft.md

 # Acknowledgements

-Eric Lawrence had this idea a million years ago.
+Eric Lawrence had this idea a million years ago, and wrote about its genesis in
+{{Lawrence2015}}.
 Devdatta Akhawe helped justify the potential impact of the scheme on real-world websites.